wallyatgithub/h2loadrunner/README.md

   h2loadrunner might not behave perfectly when dealing with http 1.0 servers, who will tear down the connection right after the response is sent.

-  So in case of an old http 1.0 server, h2loadrunner may not be able to reach the QPS/RPS at the exact number specified by --rps (or "request-per-second" field in Json).
+  So in case of an old http 1.0 server, h2loadrunner may not be able to reach the rps at the exact number specified by --rps (or "request-per-second" field in Json).